 There are a few different ways that this level of interest in shorting Cable One shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Cable One.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Cable One.

 Find out more about how you can short Cable One stock.

 Recently Cable One has paid out, on average, around 23.6% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 0.52% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Cable One shareholders could enjoy a 0.52% return on their shares, in the form of dividend payments.
 In Cable One's case, that would currently equate to about $9.75 per share.

 While Cable One's payout ratio might seem low, this can signify that Cable One is investing more in its future growth.

 Cable One's most recent dividend payout was on 17 June 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 27 May 2021 (the "ex-dividend date").